openstack/python-ironicclient/doc/source/create_command.rst

 #.
 Each resource is created via issuing a POST request (with the resource's
    dictionary representation in the body) to the ironic-api service.
-In the case of nested resources (``"nodes"`` key inside chassis, or ``"ports"`` key inside nodes), the top-level resource is created first, followed by the sub-resources.
+In the case of nested resources (``"nodes"`` key inside chassis, ``"portgroups"`` key inside nodes, ``"ports"`` key inside nodes or portgroups), the top-level resource is created first, followed by the sub-resources.
 For example, if a chassis contains a list of nodes, the chassis will be created first followed by the creation of each node.
-The same is true for ports described within nodes.
+The same is true for ports and port groups described within nodes.

 #.
 If a resource could not be created, it does not stop the entire process.
    Any sub-resources of the failed resource will not be created, but otherwise,